5.9.3 Debtors' Delinquent Accounts

 2. Individual Serial Filers.
 To discourage serial filings by individuals, the imposition or duration of the automatic stay for certain debtors who file bankruptcy and had a prior bankruptcy dismissed within the previous 12 months is affected.
 The automatic stay may terminate 30 days after the petition date or may not go into effect.
 (See IRM 5.9.5.7, Serial Filers, for additional information.)

 3. Duration of the Stay.
 The stay against property of the estate continues until the property is no longer property of the estate.
-With the exception of serial individual filings discussed in IRM 5.9.5.7, the stay of any other act continues until the earliest of the date the case is dismissed or closed by the court or until a discharge is granted or denied (11 USC 362).
+With the exception of serial individual filings discussed in IRM 5.9.5.7, the stay of any other act continues until the case is dismissed, closed, or a discharge is granted or denied, whichever is earliest (11 USC 362(c)(2)).
 The automatic stay never goes into effect at all (including the stay with respect to estate property) in certain multiple serial filer cases.

 Note: